How uHIT Works

 What Has Evan Done Since 2018?

 Again, we could compare two seasons of Evan’s on-field stats.
 But now, we were comparing two years in which he had used uHIT.
 Evan did 54 innings of uHIT Plus in 2019 vs. 251 innings of mostly uHIT Custom in 2018.
-Clearly, Evan did about -80% fewer innings in 2019, but would that affect his on-field performance?
-And why was he doing fewer innings?
+Clearly, he did about -80% fewer innings in 2019, but would that affect his on-field performance?
+And why did Evan do fewer innings?

 At first glance, it’s clear Evan’s stats at the same level of pitching competition (AA-Ball) went down!
 But let’s take a closer look at his usage of uHIT and consider also his 2019 stats at AAA-Ball, one level higher:

-Put with this new bit of information that Evan focused solely on using uHIT Plus to look at Major League level pitching.
+Evan only used uHIT Plus to practice on Major League level pitching.
+He was doing something like the product planned for 2024, called uHIT Gameday (info@decervo.com for more details about this gameday prep of hitter vision).
 He abandoned his focus on uHIT Custom’s Zone Recognition, which gradually improved his abilities to recognize the zone.
 He jumped right to the harder pitching because he believed he was ready.
-So while the AA-Ball comparison shows a -50-point drop in OPS, his bump up to AAA-Ball, where the pitching is way tougher than in AA-Ball, landed him a +142-point boost in his OPS in 19 plate appearances at AAA, a respectable sample size to get a sense of his ability to hit at this level.
+Clearly, the AA-Ball comparison shows a -50-point drop in OPS.
+But when he bumped up to AAA-Ball, where the pitching is way tougher, he landed a +142-point boost in his OPS in 19 plate appearances.
+As a result, we had a respectable sample size in AAA-Ball to get a sense of his ability to hit at this level.

 Where Can Evan Go From Here?